balder-dev/balder/doc/source/tutorial_guide/01_create_scenario.rst

 * ``ViewInternalPageFeature``: this feature defines that the owner can access the internal page of another device

-Even though we have not defined the feature classes yet, we add them to our ``ScenarioSimpleLoginOut`` devices for now:
+Often it can be easier if we just write down, how we want to structure our scenario.
+For this just instantiate our future feature classes inside our ``ScenarioSimpleLoginOut`` devices, even though we have not defined the feature classes yet.
+We will add the necessary implementations and imports later.

 .. code-block:: python